Jardines F.C.: FA Cup and search for a league

 The ultimate humiliation came in the club's only FA Cup tie in the main rounds.
 Jardines was drawn to visit Notts Rangers; the previous season, Jardines had been seen as the more attractive side to join, because of the higher wages and expenses on offer.
 Now, however, Rangers were able to arrange more fixtures with other local FA members, and therefore had more matches for players being paid by the game.
 Geary scored five for Rangers, at half-time Rangers were six goals to the good, and the game finished Notts Rangers 10, Jardines 1.

 The club regrouped for 1888–89, with an entirely new set of players, and there was still some attraction for the club as opposition, as Birmingham St George's hosted a friendly with Jardines, for which there was prominent advertising; however Jardines were described as "weak in the extreme" as they lost 4–0.
 The club also lost in the first qualifying round of the Cup to Gainsborough Trinity.

 In 1889–90, the club had a fresh start, with a new ground (Muskham Street) and a new league; the club was a founder member of the Nottingham League.
 Jardines also finally won in the FA Cup, beating Notts Swifts and Beeston St John's in the first two qualifying rounds, before losing at the third qualifying round stage in a replay at Gainsborough Trinity.
 One of the players in the Trinity side was Arthur Elliott, who had scored the Jardines goal the previous season.

 However, despite, or maybe because of, this promising stat, the club withdrew from the Nottingham League after playing just 2 matches, claiming that the standard of the other clubs was not strong enough.

 In 1890–91, the club was again a founder member of a new league, the Midland Alliance, with a wider cast of clubs.
 Other founders included Notts Olympic, Doncaster Rovers, Loughborough Town, and Sheffield F.C., plus the Notts County reserves (under the name Notts County Rovers).
 However this standard proved far too high for the club.
 It only won one match, against County Rovers, and even then it lost the 2 points from that win because of fielding an ineligible player.
-A 3–0 defeat to Loughborough was the last of the 9 matches the club played that season, and, indeed, was the last match the club played in its original incarnation.
+A 3–0 defeat to Loughborough was the last of the 9 matches the club played that season, and, indeed, was the last match the club played in its original incarnation, an FA suspension for non-payment of a fine being fatal.